jonlabelle/SublimeJsPrettier/README.md

 ### Requirements

-The Js​Prettier plug-in requires the following programs to be installed:
+JsPrettier requires the following programs to be installed prior to use:

 - [Sublime Text] – Text editor for code
 - [node.js] – JavaScript runtime